 Options, options, options.
 It is easy to get distracted by them all - and what to choose.
-This guide will give you an overview of what the price is of an LMS, what are the pros and cons of each model, and let you know about both the hard costs and hidden costs that may occur.
+This guide will give you an overview of the price is of an LMS, what are the pros and cons of each model, and let you know about both the hard numbers and hidden costs that may pop up.
 If you are still looking for a learning platform, you can also read our guide on how to find the best LMS.

 An open-source Learning Management System is free to access but can have hidden costs when you need to customize and set up everything from scratch.